crockent/TucSec/README.md

-# System and Service Security University Project
+# System and Service Security University Projects

 This repository contains the projects completed as part of the **"System and Service Security"** course at Technical University of Crete.
 The course covers a wide range of security concepts and practical implementations, divided into **seven projects**.
 Each project focuses on a specific aspect of system and network security, including cryptography, malware detection, web vulnerabilities, network monitoring, and exploitation techniques.